platformsh/platformsh-docs/docs/src/guides/drupal9/simplesaml.md

 Commit all changes and deploy the site, then enable the `simplesamlphp_auth` module within Drupal (usually by enabling it locally and pushing a config change).

 Consult the module documentation for further information on how to configure the module itself.
-Note that you should not check the "Activate authentication via SimpleSAMLphp" checkbox in the module configuration until you have the rest of the configuration completed, or you may be locked out of the site.
+Note that you shouldn't check the "Activate authentication via SimpleSAMLphp" checkbox in the module configuration until you have the rest of the configuration completed, or you may be locked out of the site.